-The oceans face several challenges connected to e.g. climate change, loss of biodiversity, overfishing, pollution and acidification.
+The oceans face several challenges connected to climate change, loss of biodiversity, overfishing, pollution and acidification.
 At the same time the ocean is key for increased production of food and renewable energy, subsurface storage of CO2, and other ecosystem services.

-The One Ocean Expedition provides a unique opportunity for scientists and students to explore and collect data on the status of the worlds ocean, and target specific key research questions such as CO2 exchange between the ocean and atmosphere and ocean acidification, the biodiversity of the world’s oceans, the amount and distribution of human impact on the oceans (pollution, noise, microplastics), in addition to data for verification of satellite observations.
+The twenty month long One Ocean Expedition provides a unique opportunity for scientists and students to explore and collect data on the status of the worlds ocean, and target specific key research questions such as CO2 exchange between the ocean and atmosphere and ocean acidification, the biodiversity of the world’s oceans, the amount and distribution of human impact on the oceans (pollution, noise, microplastics), in addition to data for verification of satellite observations.

 The Scientific Committee has also developed methods for dissemination of the observations to scientists and public from the vessel, and to establish national and international collaborations and recruit students to participate and collect data on the many legs of the expeditions.

 The committee is lead by The Norwegian Institute of Marine Research, one of the biggest marine research institutes in Europe.